 - Travel insurance

-- China visa fees
+- × China visa fees

-- Any meals not included in the itinerary
+- × Dinners in Chengdu

-- Optional trips

-- × Tips
+- Optional trips - × Tips

 Water-to-Go Reusable Bottle Campaign

 We have joined the campaign to help cut down on the use of plastics and, in particular, single-use water bottles.
 To do this we have teamed up with the revolutionary company, Water-to-Go who have developed a multi-use drinking bottle with a reusable filter that eliminates over 99.9% of all microbiological contaminants.
 This makes water from virtually any source safe to drink and significantly reduces the need for travellers to buy bottles of water wherever they are in the world.